Shotgun assembly of random graphs: Reconstruction from 2-neighbourhoods

-To prove the second part of the claim where $p \leq n^{-11/20}$, we use Lemma \ref{lem:small-mean}.
-For a given vertex $j$, the number of neighbours is dominated by binomial random variable with mean $2np^2 \leq 2n^{-1/10}$.
-Hence, by Lemma \ref{lem:small-mean}, the probability that a vertex has at least $51$ neighbours in $\Gamma_1(i)$ is $O(n^{-51/10})$.
-Taking a union bound over all choices for the vertex $j$, the probability that any suitable $j$ is adjacent to at least $51$ vertices is $o(n^{-4})$ as required. \end{proof}
+To prove the second part of the claim where $p \leq n^{-11/20}$, we use \Cref{lem:small-mean}.
+For a given vertex $j$, the number of neighbours of $j$ is dominated by a binomial random variable with mean $2np^2 \leq 2n^{-1/10}$.
+Hence, by \Cref{lem:small-mean}, the probability that a vertex has at least $51$ neighbours in $\Gamma_1(t)$ is $O(n^{-51/10})$.
+Taking a union bound over all choices for the vertex $j$, the probability that any suitable $j$ is adjacent to at least $51$ vertices from $\Gamma_1(t)$ is $o(n^{-4})$ as required. \end{proof}